How To Create a Strong Password (With Examples of Good Passwords)

 Opt for biometrics

 Certain devices, including compatible iOS and Android devices, offer the use of biometrics for accessing different accounts.
 This could include using a fingerprint or facial recognition rather than entering a password.
 You typically still need to enter your login credentials when logging into your account for the first time, but further attempts could use your biometric information instead.
-Using unique biometrics could make it easier for you to access your accounts, but potentially throw off hackers.
+Using unique biometrics could make it easier for you to access your accounts and potentially throw off hackers.

 Avoid suspicious links and communication